drghirlanda/alex/Docs/AlexManual.md

 \subsection*{Always-present stimuli}

-It is sometimes desirable to have a stimulus or combination of stimuli present at all times during a phase, including inter-stimulus intervals, for example as a background on which others are superimposed.
+It is sometimes desirable to have a stimulus or combination of stimuli present at all times during a phase, including interstimulus intervals, for example as a background on which others are superimposed.
 A stimulus whose name starts with "Background" followed by the name of a phase will be displayed for the entire duration of that phase.
 You can define many